-There are few other KB's (applicable since NS 6 version) which are still applicable including:
+There are a few other KBs (applicable since NS 6 version) that are still applicable including:

 - 178503 "How does a Package Server determine when to delete a package?"

 - 181146 "What is the option “Delete package files if unused on the Altiris Agent” for?"

 - 181052 "What does the “Delete Package files if unused on the Package Server” setting do?"

 How are packages distributed to a Package Server (PS)?

 Each package is automatically distributed to package servers as you define them.
 The distribution options are configured on a per-package basis with the following options (or you can select no distribution at all):